emhart/10-simple-rules-data-storage/manuscript/manuscript.md

-Not only data should be stored in an open format to ensure that data will be easily and widely accessible (see Rule #4), they should also be stored in a format that allows computers to make sense of it.
+Not only data should be stored in an open format to ensure that data will be easily and widely accessible (see Rule #4), they should also be stored in a format that computers can make sense of.

 As datasets become increasingly larger, it is crucial that they can be parsed efficiently.
 This is best achieved by using standard data formats that have clear specifications (e.g., CSV, XML, JSON, HDF5).
-Such data formats can be handled by a variety of programming languages as efficient and well-tested libraries for parsing them are typically available.
+Such data formats can be handled by a variety of programming languages, as efficient and well-tested libraries for parsing them are typically available.
 These standard data formats also ensure interoperability, facilitate re-use, and reduce the chances of data loss or mistakes being introduced during conversion between formats.

-Because a computer will be able to import your data directly (i.e., without the need for manual manipulation of your data), the script used to import and modify the data can be made available and the origin of the data used in the analysis will be evident.
-In turn, it will make the analysis more robust as there will be no opportunity to introduce mistakes in the data, and it will make the analysis reproducible.
+Because a computer will be able to import your data directly (i.e., without the need for manual manipulation of your data), the script used to import and modify the data can be made available and the origin of  data used in an analysis will be evident.
+In turn, this makes the analysis more robust as there will be no opportunity to introduce mistakes in the data, and it also makes the analysis reproducible.

-To take full advantage of the data, it is important that it is structured such that the data can be manipulated and analyzed easily, in other words that the data is tidy (Wickham2014tidy).
+To take full advantage of data, it is important that it is structured such that the data can be manipulated and analyzed easily, in other words that the data is *tidy* (@Wickham2014tidy).
 With tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table.
-When data is organized like this, it reduces the duplication of information and it is easier to subset or summarize the dataset to include the variables or observations of interest.
+When data is organized in this way,  the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.

 <!-- include figure that shows example of untidy and equivalent tidy data? -->

-To facilitate interoperability, it is best to use variable that can be mapped to existing data standards.
+To facilitate interoperability, it is best to use variable names that can be mapped to existing data standards.
 For instance, for biodiversity data, the [Darwin Core Standard](http://www.tdwg.org/standards/450/) provides a set of terms that describe observations, specimens, samples, and related information for a taxa.
-Because each term is clearly defined and documented, each dataset can use the terms consistently facilitating data sharing across applications and disciplines.
+Because each term is clearly defined and documented, each dataset can use the terms consistently, facilitating data sharing across applications and disciplines.

 With machine readable data, it is also easier to build an Application